-Echeverias are native to remote, mountainous terrain between 1,000 and 4,000 feet elevation.
+The plants are native to remote, mountainous terrain between 1,000 and 4,000 feet elevation.
 They range from Mexico to Argentina and grow in rock faces and ledges on near-vertical cliffs.
 Many of the 150 recognized species have been crossed to make new cultivars, of which there are well over a thousand.
-Most echeverias that are cabbage-like, ruffled, crinkly or bumpy are hybrids (names are in single quotes).
+Most echeverias that are cabbage-like, ruffled, crinkly or bumpy are hybrids (names shown in single quotes).

-Echeverias look good in spring due to fresh new growth, but autumn is when they attain best color.
+Echeverias look good in spring due to fresh new growth, but autumn is when they attain their best color.
 In summer the leaves can be weak and brittle.
-In winter, plants go dormant and crisp lower leaves protect the stem from cold.
-In spring, remove dry leaves to tidy the plant.
-Check for pests.
+In winter, plants go dormant and dry lower leaves hug the stem to protect it from cold.
+Wait until spring to remove dead leaves and tidy the plant.

-Echeverias prefer dry air and don’t thrive in high humidity.
-Good air circulation also keeps pests from settling in.
+Echeverias do best in dry air and dislike high humidity.
+Good air circulation keeps pests from settling in.

 To bloom, echeverias need both intensity and duration of light—two separate things, Dick notes.
 "In summer the light is intense, so plants need only two hours of full, south-facing sun a day.”
 In his greenhouses during long winter nights, he increases the duration of light with 7-watt bulbs.

 Echeveria blooms make lovely, long-lasting bouquets.
 The main flowering time is spring, but some species bloom at other times of the year.
 Nurseries and collectors may remove flower stalks because they make the plants lean toward light and drain their vitality.

 As with most succulents, drench soil and then let it dry between waterings.
 When echeverias are actively growing, keep soil moist.
 When they’re dormant, keep it on the dry side (in winter, water sparingly every two weeks).

 These cliff-dwellers need superb drainage lest roots and stems rot, and they like rich soil.
 Repot every year or two (less often when plants are mature).